 You will go through a simulated phone interview that usually takes about 10 minutes.
-We have done research and currently support 30 of the most common interview questions.
-Upon completion of the interview (within a few seconds), we will send you an email containing your audio recordings with feedback on how you can improve.
+Based on their research, they currently support 30 of the most common interview questions.
+Upon completion of the interview (within a few seconds), you will be sent an email containing your audio recordings with feedback on how you can improve.
 You can practice the same questions over again or take a crack at a whole new set of questions in each mock interview.

 How cool is that?